On regular hypergraphs of high girth: Introduction

 \section{Introduction}

 The {\em girth} of a finite graph $G$ is the shortest length of a cycle in $G$.
-The {\em girth problem} asks for the least possible number of vertices $n(g,d)$ in a $d$-regular graph of girth at least $g$, for any pair of integers $d,g \geq 3$.
-Equivalently, for integers $n,d \geq 3$ with $nd$ even, we denote by $g_{d}(n)$ the largest possible girth of an $n$-vertex, $d$-regular graph.
+(If $G$ is acyclic, we define its girth to be $\infty$.)
+The {\em girth problem} asks for the minimum possible number of vertices $n(g,d)$ in a $d$-regular graph of girth at least $g$, for each pair of integers $d,g \geq 3$.
+Equivalently, for each pair of integers $n,d \geq 3$ with $nd$ even, it asks for a determination of the largest possible girth $g_{d}(n)$ of a $d$-regular graph on at most $n$ vertices.

-The girth problem has received much attention for more than half a century.
+The girth problem has received much attention for more than half a century, starting with Erd\H{o}s and Sachs \cite{erdossachs}.
 A fairly easy probabilistic argument shows that for any integers $d,g \geq 3$, there exist $d$-regular graphs with girth at least $g$.
-An argument due to Erd\H{o}s and Sachs \cite{erdossachs} then shows that there exists such a graph with at most
+An extremal argument due to Erd\H{o}s and Sachs \cite{erdossachs} then shows that there exists such a graph with at most

 vertices.
 This implies that

 (Here, and below, $o(1)$ stands for a function of $n$ that tends to zero as $n \to \infty$.)

 On the other hand, if $G$ is a $d$-regular graph of girth at least $g$, then counting the number of vertices of $G$ of distance less than $g/2$ from a fixed vertex of $G$ (when $g$ is odd), or from a fixed edge of $G$ (when $G$ is even), immediately shows that